 Some people with cancer have chemotherapy as part of their treatment.
-Chemotherapy is the treatment of cancer with medications (drugs) that are used to kill or slow the growth of cancer cells.
-Sometimes normal cells are also affected and this can cause side effects.
+Chemotherapy is the treatment of cancer with medicines that are used to kill or slow the growth of cancer cells.
+Sometimes normal cells are also affected by the chemotherapy medicines, and this can cause side effects.

-There are many types of chemotherapy drugs.
+There are many types of chemotherapy medicines.
 Some are used on their own, and others are used with other cancer treatments.

 How does chemotherapy work?